 Airflow is another way to prevent mold from growing on the microgreens.
 Airflow is important in the environment for the microgreens in the quality of air as well as airflow in the soil.

-Airflow in the space that the microgreens are being produced in is important.
-The grower wants to make sure that there is enough air for the microgreens to “breath”.
+You want to make sure that there is enough air for the microgreens to “breath”.
 Also, the quality of air should be controlled so that no toxins or chemicals are being exposed to the microgreens.
 Allowing for fresh air is best for the growth of the microgreen.

 Airflow in the soil is also important to cut down on the chances of mold growth.
 Allowing for the soil to have the right nutrients, prevent overseeding, and using the right container for the microgreens will ensure that the right airflow is available.